European Union

 The members of the European Union have a mixed record of success when it comes to international development.
 Many of the northern European states have a long history of generous financial contributions and successful policy development, but most of the larger nations have not been as committed to tackling poverty as they could have been.

-Despite this recent commitment by EU member states there is still concern that the EU as an institution is failing in its development goals.
+Despite a commitment by EU member states in 2005 to increase aid, there is still concern that the EU as an institution is failing in its development goals.
 Although it has given preferential market access to the Least Developed Countries (LDCs), it has a largely ineffective development department which seems unable to distribute the funds which the EU has actually granted it.

 Another major gripe that developing nations have with the EU is over subsidies given to EU farmers.
 Under the Common Agricultural Policy (CAP) the EU tries to stabilise farmers’ incomes by buying surplus supplies of agricultural products when prices fall below the minimum agreed price.